An exotic deformation of the hyperbolic space: Further results

 \subsection{Complements on trees}

 One of the early motivations for this article was the analogy with representations of automorphism groups of trees.
-We recall in particular the following result from~\cite{bim}, in which it is implicitly assumed that the tree has no leaf (and we shall keep this as a standing assumption).
+We recall in particular the following result from~\cite{bim}, in which it is implicitly assumed that the tree has no leaf (i.e.\ degree-one vertex); we shall keep this as a standing assumption.

 The argument of Section~\ref{sec:Ct:def} allows us to show that for locally finite trees, the conclusion can be strengthened.
 Just as for $\Isomn$, we obtain ``exotic'' proper \cat{-1} spaces:

 \begin{prop} If the simplicial tree $\mathscr{T}$ is locally finite, then the closed convex hull $C$ of $\Psi_\lambda(\partial\mathscr{T})$ in $\HHI$ is locally compact.
 Thus, if $\mathrm{Aut}(\mathscr{T})$ acts cocompactly on $\mathscr{T}$, then (via $\pi_\lambda$) it acts cocompacty on $C$. \end{prop}